 In recent years, we have a gradual trend towards the adoption of electronic payment methods.
-From digital wallets, to smart cards and Apple Pay, more payment technologies are now available to the public than ever before.
+From digital wallets, to smart cards and Apply Pay, more payment technologies are now available to the public than ever before.

-Not only that, but this trend towards a cash-reduced society has been accelerated by COVID19 as a result of hygiene issues associated with cash and the increase in online shopping.
+Not only that, but this trend towards a cash-reduced society has been accelerated by COVID19 as a result of hygiene issues associated with Cash and the increase in online shopping.
 Although, a cash-reduced society doesn’t work for everyone.

 In this article, we explore the potential issues of a cashless society, and explain why cash is needed for a sustainable future.